cs3243-ay1819s2/PokerAI/README.md

 ## How to run the code
 * python main.py
+    * All usages of python are alias to python 3.x
+    * Minimum is python 3.7.2
-* install all the relevant modules with pip install "module name"
+* install all the relevant modules with pip install "module name" or  `pip install -r requirements.txt`

 ## Code details
 * Each run is 30 episodes long by default
 * Each episode has 100 games by default
 * Arguments can be inputted at end of executing the command "python main.py" with the relevant flags

     * -a (number of agents) - default 4
     * -g (number of games) - default 100